-The ST-750T features FireAngel's groundbreaking Thermoptek technology to increase the sensitivity of its optical smoke sensor by constantly monitoring changes in temperature.
+The ST-750T features FireAngel's groundbreaking Thermoptek technology, when the alarm detects a rise in temperature the optical sensor becomes extra sensitive, making it able to detec fires much faster than standard optical alarms.
 Powered by a sealed Panasonic lithium battery, the ultimate in battery life reliability, there is no need to change the alarm's battery for its entire 10 year lifespan – while the "Sleep Easy" function allows homeowners to silence the end-of-life chirp for 8 hours to avoid being disturbed while asleep.
 The Alarm Smart Silence feature will help ensure the safety of building occupants by overriding a manual silence before the end of the standard 10-minute window if high levels of smoke remain.
 FireAngel's Thermoptek smoke alarms are recommended by the UK's Fire and Rescue Service.

 - Sealed Panasonic lithium battery provides ultimate reliability